24samj/coinscout-repo/README.md

-# ClientFlow CRM
+# CoinScout

+## Information

+A simple app that can help you track prices of cryptocurrencies, including the price histories of said currencies.

-## In the project directory, you can run:
+## This project directory features:

-### • Three user roles: Admins (system oversight), Hall Owners (manage screenings and theatres), and Users (book tickets and track bookings).

-### • Ensures secure access with AuthN and AuthZ.

-### • Backed by MongoDB for the database, with Express handling APIs, and a user-friendly React frontend.
+### • React-based Crypto Asset-Tracking App.

+### • Users can search and view crypto coins details, along with price history displayed as a graph for selected time ranges.